 One viewer who built his own dome offered to share more information about it.
-I asked him this past weekend if he’d like to write a couple of paragraphs I could use here.
+I asked him if he’d like to write a couple of paragraphs I could use here.
 He quickly obliged and sent the following, complete with pictures and a diagram.
 My thanks for the info.

 “In August of 2009 i finished working on a 4-frequency geodesic dome, 6 meters in diameter.
 That’s almost 20 feet in diameter to those of us who still like the English measurement system.
 I used metric because it renders very accurate dome struts, and accuracy is very important when it comes to most stuff, including domes.
 It is made of galvanized steel tubing–1/2-inch EMT to be specific.
 It’s a great dome, except for one tiny problem I happened to think of–all the radar pointing down at the Earth.
 If I were to set it up in some secret location, it wouldn’t remain a secret for long because a geometric steel structure would raise curiosity and eventually someone would investigate.